About the course

 This module aims to introduce you to a broad spectrum of methods and practices, used when generating ideas for games and developing game concepts.
 You’ll explore topics such as play, game concepts, rules and game mechanics.
 You’ll be encouraged to evaluate and critique both traditional and digital games, whilst being supported in gaining practical skills in the development and refinement of original concepts.
 Interactive design methods, design documentation and visual and verbal presentation skills will also be covered in this module.

-Games Team Project 1
+Digital Media Project 1

 3D Games Asset Development

 This module has been designed to introduce you to the principles of 3D asset creation for current generation video games and integration into real time rendering engines.
 Asset development will include things such as environmental props and weapons as well as entire game scenes.
 You’ll examine workflows and methodologies for artist driven pipelines and technologies to aid in the production of game ready assets.
 You’ll be offered the opportunity to gain an understanding of the requirements of developing assets to specific design briefs, styles and technical limitations.